 The newly created name index in the ingredients collection

-In this article, you’ve learned how to use Morphia as an ODM for your Java applications.
-As you’ve seen, most of the use cases are already covered by the native Java Driver.
-However, there are some use cases where you might still want to use Morphia.
-Referencing and indexing are good examples of those use cases.
+In this article, you’ve learned how to use Morphia as an ODM or ORM for your Java applications.
+Most of these use cases are covered by the native Java Driver, but in the few cases where you might want a mapping tool for referencing and indexing, either Morphia or Spring Data can help.

 If you haven’t already, you can create your free MongoDB Atlas cluster and try out the code samples found on Github today.

 Morphia is a wrapper around the Java driver for MongoDB.
 It acts as an ODM (Object Document Model) for MongoDB documents.
-Its original goal was to provide an easy mapping to POJO (Plain Old Java Objects).
-It also offers more advanced features, such as referencing and annotation-based indexing.
+Its original goal was to provide an easy mapping to POJO (Plain Old Java Objects), which the native Java driver now supports.
+It also offers more advanced features, such as referencing and annotation-based indexing, like Spring Data MongoDB does as well.

 An ODM (Object Document Mapping) is to document database what ORM (Object Relational Mapping) is to relational databases.
 It’s a way to map database documents to native objects that are used in a programming language.